-Iran is a large county with so many different cultures and ethnic groups.
-To have a better understanding of a country you are going to visit, it is better to get acquainted with all the musts and mustn’ts.
-This article is a complete guide and we provide all the tips you must know before travelling to Iran.
+Iran is a vast county with a unique culture and different ethnic groups.
+To have a better understanding of a country you’d like to visit, it is better to get acquainted with all the dos and don’ts of that country.
+In this article we have tried to offer you a relatively all-inclusive guide to the codes of conduct in Iran and provide you with all the tips you’d better know before travelling to this most surprising of countries.

-1. So Many Best Times to Travel to Iran
+1. Any Time Can Be The Best Time to Travel to Iran

-Since Iran is a large company, there is no exact best time to travel to Iran.
-Surely, every season has its beauty but if you hate crowded places, Nowruz (New Year’s holidays) (March 21 to April fools’ day) is not recommended at all.
-The south of Iran is a wonderful destination in winters but the rest of the country may not be that great in winters.
-People mostly come in March, April, and May.
-October and November are also good times to both enjoy the beauties of fall and also the touristic destinations are not as crowded as in April and May.
+Since Iran is a large country, there is no single best time to travel there as every season has its own beauty.
+But if you’re a fan of crowds and national celebrations, Nowruz (Persian New Year’s holidays, March 20/21 to April fools’ day) is strongly recommended for you.
+The south of Iran, with a rather hot climate, is a wonderful destination in winters and the northern and northwestern parts, being rather cold and wet, might be great in summers.
+Most of Iran’s travellers come in March, April, and May.
+October and November are also good times to enjoy the beauties of fall.
+Plus the touristic destinations are not as crowded as in April and May.

-Setting a suitable timing to come to Iran, totally depends on your personality.
-If you are a type of person who loves being with locals and experiencing religious ceremonies and does not care for the jammed religious rituals, Moharram might be a good time (especially on Tasua and Ashura).
-You can also check other dates in the calendar.
-But if you prefer to travel in more uncrowded places, we do recommend you to check local holidays before setting your time and not to come on those dates since some of the cities become so crowded.
-For sure, there so many great things to discover in other months as well.
+So a “suitable” time for coming to Iran, pretty much depends on your personal preferences.
+If you like being in crowds or with locals and experiencing religious ceremonies and you do not mind jammed religious rituals, “Muharram”, one of Muslims’ religious months which is associated primarily with mourning for the martyred Imam Hossein, might be a good month (especially on Tasua and Ashura, 9th and 10th of this month).
+You can check other important dates on the calendar as well.
+But if you prefer to travel to the quieter, less crowded places, we do recommend you to check the national and religious holidays before setting your time since some of the cities become very crowded on such occasions.

-Considering the hard process for getting Visa, in 2016 the Visa on Arrival (VOA) made everything so easy.
-Citizens from 180 countries can apply for VOA for a one-month-visa at international airports of Tehran, Mashhad, Shiraz, Isfahan, Urmia, Bandar Abbas, Bushehr, Tabriz, Qeshm, Kerman, Kish, Ahvaz, and Larestan.
+Considering the hard process for getting Visa, in 2016 the Visa on Arrival (VOA) made things easier.
+Citizens from 180 countries can apply for VOA for a one-month visa at the international airports of Tehran, Mashhad, Shiraz, Isfahan, Urmia, Bandar Abbas, Bushehr, Tabriz, Qeshm, Kerman, Kish, Ahvaz, and Larestan.

-People from these countries won’t need a Visa: Armenia, Azerbaijan, Bolivia, Georgia, Malaysia, Syria, Turkey, Venezuela.
+People from the following countries don’t need a Visa: Armenia, Azerbaijan, Bolivia, Georgia, Malaysia, Syria, Turkey, Venezuela.
 Things get a little bit complicated for people from Afghanistan, America, Bangladesh, Canada, Colombia, England, India, Iraq, Jordan, Nepal, Pakistan, Somalia and Sri Lanka.
-They can’t get a Visa On Arrival.
-The bad news for people from Canada, U.K., U.S is that they can only come to Iran with a tour and a tour guide accompanied by everywhere.
+Travellers from these countries can’t get a Visa On Arrival and travellers from Canada, U.K., and U.S can only come to Iran with a tour accompanied by a tour guide everywhere.
 Citizens of Israel cannot enter Iran at all.

 In the article “Directory of Visa Categories” by the Ministry of Foreign Affairs, you can read about different types of Visas.